nexodus-io/nexodus/docs/user-guide/nexd-proxy.md

 ### Proxy Load Balancing

-If multiple rules for share the same protocol and listener port, then the proxy will use simple round-robin load balancing of connection across the destination hosts and ports.
+If multiple rules share the same protocol and listener port, then the proxy will use simple round-robin load balancing of connections across the destination hosts and ports.

 ### Managing Rules with Nexctl